 1 Background

 Maintaining personal mobility is a critical component of health and well-being for the elderly as well as those recovering from debilitating injuries or illnesses.
 Regular physical activity can help prevent bone loss and generally maintain the musculoskeletal system as well as cardiovascular health.
-Poor balance and conditioning can be an obstacle to mobility for individuals in these categories.
-Many people become partially or fully dependent on walkers for their mobility needs as they age or during recovery and rehabilitation.
-In this paper a special type of walker is presented for mitigating this obstacle to maintaining a healthy lifestyle.
+Following a serious injury, illness, or major surgery many individuals may need to use a walker to ensure safe and pain-free mobility.
+However, poor balance or movement control problems can make it difficult to safely use a walker, particularly on sloped surfaces.
+In this paper a special type of walker is presented for helping enhance stability and maintain a healthy lifestyle.

 This new walker is intended to improve the primary functionality of reducing fall risk, through implementation of a passively triggered braking system.
 The load-based trigger is designed to be adjustable such that individuals of varying weights can successfully use the walker.
-It is anticipated that this will allow users to become more confident with their walker and enjoy a better quality of life.
+It is anticipated that this will allow users to become more confident while using their walker and enjoy a better quality of life.

 2 Methods

 The load-triggered locking walker was designed to provide a more stable protection against falls compared to existing walkers.
 There are two major design elements that need to be addressed in a walker: the need for mobility and the need for an effective fall prevention mechanism.
 The issue to be considered is how to increase one without reducing the other as they tend to be inversely correlated.
 Wheeled walkers generally provide good mobility but may roll out from under the individual during a fall event, and sliding walkers provide better stability during a fall but are generally more difficult to maneuver due to increased friction.
 Furthermore, hand brakes may not be effective during a fall event due to the quick application of significant force required to actuate them.
-The developed device is a wheeled walker with brakes which are passively triggered when an individual applies downward load to the walker above a specified threshold, as would occur during a fall event.
+The developed device is a wheeled walker with brakes which are passively triggered when an individual applies downward load to the walker above a specified threshold, as might occur during a fall event.

 The walker frame was designed to be made from 6061 aluminum tubing similar to existing walker designs (see Figure 1).
 Its high specific strength makes this material a good choice for a portable mobility device.
 A combination of bent tubing, welded joints, and pinned joints is used to give the walker its appropriate shape and allow for the device to fold compactly for storage and transport.